afomins/readme/README.md

 # Intro
-Hey there, my name is Alex and this is a *digital graveyard* for my open-source *gamedev* projects that have died at different stages of completeness
+Hey there, my name is Alex and this is a *digital graveyard* of my open-source *gamedev* projects that have been abandoned in different stages of development (*proof of concept*, *prototype* or *playable demo*).
-(*proof of concept*, *prototype* or *playable demo*).

 Press preview icon below to navigate to corresponding project repository.

 # My projects
 | Preview | Description | Downloads |